teksider/splunk-conf/Ingest-actions.md

 ## Notes:
 * masking in 9.0 does not allow for live data preview
-* preview confit will show props/transforms
+* preview config will show props/transforms